City of Fallen Angels: Plot

-Jocelyn and Luke, now engaged, hold an engagement party.
+Jocelyn and Luke, now engaged, hold a party.
 Clary disappears after being kidnapped by Jace to which no one else knows about yet.
-He had lied to Clary about leaving the Silent Brothers early.
+He had lied to Clary about leaving the Brothers early.
 Jace tells Clary about a rune that binds them to one another forever.
 Clary accepts and hands him her stele.
 He begins to draw a rune, but Clary finds out too late that this is not the rune he told her about as she begins to lose consciousness with Jace catching her and carrying her away.
 Simon also disappears from the party.
-He is led away from the party by Maureen, now a vampire, and is taken to Lilith, who has been alive since the beginning of time.
-She had turned up at one of Simon's band's concerts and introduced herself as a promoter called Satrina.
-She explains that she needs him to bring Sebastian back from the dead.
-When he tells her that he cannot bring the dead back to life, she tells him that he had had that power ever since he became a Daylighter.
+He is led away from it by Maureen, now a vampire, and is taken to Lilith, who has been alive since the beginning of time.
+She had turned up at one of Simon's concerts and introduced herself as a promoter called Satrina.
+She needs him to bring Sebastian back from the dead.
+According to her, Simon has had the power to revive the dead ever since he became a Daylighter.
 In order to persuade him to resurrect Sebastian, she had possessed Jace and ordered him to kidnap Clary.
-Jace brings Clary to Lilith, and she orders him to kill Clary if Simon does not resurrect Sebastian.
+Jace brings Clary to Lilith, who orders him to kill Clary if Simon does not resurrect Sebastian.
 Simon reluctantly bites Sebastian and drains some of his blood.

 Isabelle, Alec, Maia, and Jordan follow Simon to the address on Satrina's business card they found in his wallet.
 When they get to the building, instead of finding Simon, they find the place that Lilith used as her nursery, with all the children dead.
-Every one of them had clawed hands and black eyes, like that one Clary and her mom saw at the hospital.
+Every one of them had clawed hands and black eyes.
 The babies were the outcome of Lilith trying to make half-demon children like Sebastian.
-While going through the room, Isabelle discovers a mother of one of the babies, who then explains to them what happened.
+While going through the room, Isabelle discovers the mother of one of the babies.